What Is a Handicap Race?

 How the Handicapper Assigns Weights

-Every horse in training is given an Official Rating (OR) by the BHA handicapper.
-This number — typically between 0 and 175 for Flat horses and 0 and 180 for National Hunt — represents the handicapper’s assessment of that horse’s ability, measured in pounds of weight.
+The arithmetic is plain because 1lb of weight equals 1 rating point.
 A horse rated 90 is considered 10lb superior to a horse rated 80.
-In a handicap, the horse rated 90 carries 10lb more than the one rated 80, theoretically neutralising the difference.
+In a handicap, the horse rated 90 carries 10lb more than the one rated 80, theoretically neutralising the difference and bringing them together at the line.

 The handicapper reviews every run.
 A horse that wins impressively gets raised.
 A horse that finishes well beaten might be left alone or dropped.
 The key word is might.
 The handicapper is not obliged to lower a rating after a poor run — he may decide the horse simply had an off day.
 Understanding what the handicapper does and does not react to is a fundamental skill that most punters never develop.